raydot/nailing-the-coding-interview/chapters/02-big-o.md

 <figcaption>All Big O Shapes Together</figcaption>
 </figure>

 Here are all of the shapes together.
 Take a moment and compare each shape to the others, and go back and re-read the description of any shape in isolation if you don’t understand what it means.
 These shapes are going to form the basis of the rest of the discussion of Big O, so really take a moment here if you need it.
-If someone asks you "Which is more efficient: O($`n^2`$) or O($`log n`$)?" you should see the two shapes in your head and immediately know the answer.
+If someone asks you "Which is more efficient: $O(n^2)$ or $O(log n)$?" you should see the two shapes in your head and immediately know the answer.

 Nothing builds understanding like doing.
 If you want to cement the relationship between the equations in your mind, find a graphing calculator application or website and graph these shapes yourself.
 Zoom in and out on the graph and the points at which the lines cross, and come up with situations in which one operation would be preferable to another.
 Which shapes are better for smaller or larger numbers of inputs?